nhthinh989/SQL-Ecommerce-Exploring/README.md

 ## 1. Introduction and Motivation

-The eCommerce dataset is stored in a public Google BigQuery dataset.
-This dataset contains information about user sessions on a website collected from Google Analytics in 2017.
+This project analyzed the business performance of an eCommerce website using SQL in Google BigQuery, leveraging advanced techniques like window and aggregate functions.
+The dataset, publicly available on Google BigQuery, contains user session data from Google Analytics in 2017.

-Based on the eCommerce dataset, the author perform queries to analyze website activity in 2017, such as calculating bounce rate, identifying days with the highest revenue, analyzing user behavior on pages, and various other types of analysis.
-This project aims to have an outlook on the business situation, marketing activity efficiency analyzing the products.

-To query and work with this dataset, the author uses the Google BigQuery tool to write and execute SQL queries.
+The analysis covered key aspects such as website traffic, customer behavior, revenue trends, sales performance, and conversion optimization.
+Insights from this study supported the Sales and Marketing teams in making data-driven decisions to improve business strategies.

 <div id='clean_data'/>